 After completing payroll, obtain an authorization form from Christiana Conti in Suite 3236, Room 3236B.
 The Duke Card Office is located in Room 100 of the West Union Building.
 In addition to serving as an ID card it has many other uses.
 For more information see the DukeCard Office website.
 There is a $5.00 fee for the card and a $10.00 fee for replacement of lost or stolen cards.

-After completing payroll, parking permits (not available to undergraduates) can be obtained from the University Parking Office, 302 Science Drive (the ground level of the Science Drive parking garage), 919-684-7275.
-Graduate students, research associates and other visiting researchers or staff should first see Christiana Conti in Suite 3236, Room 3236B to obtain an authorization form.
-Availability of Chemistry Zone parking spaces is limited and spaces may not be available.
+After completing payroll and obtaining a Duke ID Card, a parking permit (not available to undergraduates) may be obtained from the University Parking Office, 302 Science Drive (the ground level of the Science Drive parking garage), 919-684-7275.
+Availability of Chemistry Lot parking spaces is limited and permits may not be available.
 Further information about parking permits is available on their website.
 Payroll deduction for this fee is available.

 Before obtaining keys and card access to French, all new residents should follow the instructions below and complete the three online safety training modules required by the chemistry department.